Takunomi: Manga

-Volume list
+Volumes

 Anime

 An anime television series adaptation directed by Tomoki Kobayashi and produced by Production IMS aired from January 11 to March 29, 2018.
 The series consists of 15-minute episodes, and ran for 12 episodes, sharing a time-slot with the second season of Dagashi Kashi.
 Shinpei Kobayashi designed the characters while Katsuhiko Takayama the screenplay.
 The sound company for the series was Magic Capsule and the music production was by Pony Canyon.
 The opening theme is "aventure bleu" by Maaya Uchida and the ending theme is "Stoic ni Detox" by Mashinomi.
 Sentai Filmworks have licensed the series and streamed it on Hidive.